Elijah0413/elijah_portfolio/README.md

 ## About me (Profile section)
--name: Elijah She Yu Sheng
+- name | Elijah She Yu Sheng
--Age: 19
+- Age | 19
--Hometown | Miri,Sarwak
+- Hometown | Miri,Sarwak
 - Birthday | 13/04/2004
 - Introduce myself | A stduent who is curious and eager to learn new things.
 - Hobbies | Play and play